Eduardo123Andrade/Eduardo123Andrade/README.md

 Here are some of the projects I have worked on:
 (You can find then on my pinned projects)

-# Project 1 - Jukebox
+# Jukebox
 A web application with React and Tailwind CSS, and Phoenix for the backend, where clients can submit YouTube links to a playlist, and they can watch simultaneously.

-# Project 2 - RGB led controller
+# RGB led controller
 An application for communication with Arduino Uno to control LEDs via Bluetooth.

+# DailyFood
+React Native Expo application that receives food weighing data via Bluetooth and sends it to a Phoenix backend to generate nutritional reports at specific intervals.

 ## Current work
 - 🔭 Working on full stack development with react native and nodejs